Posted on

 Souvenir map of ‘Weapons of War’ exhibit in Chicago, 1944.
 The 740th MPs were camped north of Leif Eriksen Drive.
 From author’s collection.

 Closely related to the training of defense plant security personnel was the MP’s inspection of the plants themselves.
-Occasionaly carried out, the inspections sometimes were apart of regional tours.
-Particularly memorable was the battalion’s tour of northern Illinois from 5 June to 2 July, 1943, which saw nineteen stops and two hundred and sixty-nine plants visited.
-The tour doubled as a public relations campaign, with the MPs putting on public spectacles like drill shows, parades, and mock battles.14
+Occasionally carried out, the inspections sometimes were apart of regional tours, like one of northern Illinois from June 5 to July 2, 1943.13 This tour saw nineteen stops and two hundred and sixty-nine plants visited.
+All along the way the MPs put on drill shows, parades, and mock battles, much to the public’s entertainment.

-Only rarely did the battalion mobilize in response to labor troubles.
+Only on a few occasions did the battalion mobilize in response to labor troubles.
 Particularly noteworthy was its seizure of the Chicago office of Montgomery Ward on 27 April 1944.
-Montgomery Ward’s chairman was Sewell Avery who after refusing to settle a weeks-long strike, provoked the government’s wrath.
-Soldiers from the 740th MP Battalion stormed the Chicago office and carried out Avery, still seated in his chair.15
+After Montgomery Ward’s chairman Sewell Avery refused to settle a weeks-long strike, he provoked the government’s wrath.
+Soldiers from the 740th MP Battalion stormed Avery’s office and carried him out, still in his chair.14

-Beyond the scope of defense plants, other military activities performed by the MPs included: firing squads for funerals, color guards, honor guards, detachments, e.g. Possible detachments could involve the guarding of prisons, trains, war material movement, and prisoner transfers.
-Obscure and little known was the battalion’s detachment which escorted Wisconsin-built submarines floated down Illinois waterways.
+Other miscellaneous duties for the MPs included providing personnel for military funerals, color guards, honor guards, and detachments.
+Possible detachments could involve the guarding of prisons, trains, war material movement, and prisoner transfers.
+Obscure and little known was the battalion’s role in escorting Wisconsin-built submarines floated up Illinois waterways.

-Click here to read more on the twenty-eight submarines transported from Lake Michigan to the Gulf of Mexico.
+Click here to read more on the twenty-eight submarines built in Wisconsin.

 The 740th MP Battalion: its band